skatiyar/goutils/queue/README.md

 - **StatusRunning**: Items actively being processed
 - **StatusClosed**: Queue shut down

 **Note:** Status is purely informational for metrics/debugging.
-Race conditions exist between checking status and calling methods—don't use for flow control.
+Race conditions exist between checking status and calling methods, don't use for flow control.
+Only exception is `StatusClosed` which is final.

 ### Metrics